 In addition, the essential functions for this position include the ability to lift, carry, push, and pull 50-100 pounds on a daily basis, as well as stand, walk, and sit for long periods of time.
 The conditions of work may involve exposure to communicable diseases and injury from intractable patients or sharp instruments.

 Please apply for any and all positions for which you feel qualified.
 If you do not apply for a specific position, you cannot be considered for the position.

 The University of Kentucky considers the health, safety and well-being of our entire community to be a top priority.
 In alignment with this priority, all new hires must provide proof of COVID-19 vaccination or obtain an approved medical or religious exemption as a condition of employment.
 For areas that fall under the federal CMS mandate, start of employment cannot occur until two weeks after receiving the full COVID-19 vaccination series or upon obtaining an approved exemption.
 Only vaccines approved by the World Health Organization can be accepted.

 The ideal candidate will be compassionate, honest, trustworthy, and have a strong work ethic.
-Must enjoy working in a team and also be able to take direction and communicate effectively with staff, patients and their family members.
-In addition, must also be confident and enjoy working in a fast paced environment.
+Must enjoy working in a team, but also be able to take direction and communicate effectively with staff, patients, and their family members independently.
+In addition, must also be confident and enjoy working in a fast-paced environment.
 Knowledge of CPR and basic concept of abnormal vital sign parameters is a must.
-Candidate will also need strong organizational, prioritization, basic computer navigation skills, and working knowledge of the Internet.
-American Heart Association (AHA) Basic Life Support certification for the Healthcare Provider valid at time of hire is required.
+Candidate will also need strong organizational, prioritization, basic computer navigation skills, and a working knowledge of the Internet.
+Valid American Heart Association (AHA) Basic Life Support certification for the Healthcare Provider at time of hire is required.